Skip to content

 def execute(self, request: LocalProxy, session: LocalProxy, config: dict) -> (dict, int):

-# The [number] parameter is a positive integer or zero, based on its modulus
+# parameter [number] is a positive integer or zero according to its route

-# The simulation with id=number must exist in the list of simulations
+# the simulation id=number must exist in the simulation list

 simulations = session.get("simulations", [])